elastic/integrations/packages/prisma_access/docs/README.md

 **[Configuration](https://docs.paloaltonetworks.com/strata-logging-service/log-reference/common-logs/common-configuration-log)** - Configuration logs are used to record changes made to the writing entity.

-**[GlobalProtect App Troubleshooting](https://docs.paloaltonetworks.com/strata-logging-service/log-reference/endpoint-logs/endpoint-globalprotect-app-troubleshooting-log)** - GlobalProtect troubleshooting logs contain information about the GlobalProtect client and its host to help app users resolve issues.
+**[GlobalProtect App Troubleshooting](https://docs.paloaltonetworks.com/strata-logging-service/log-reference/endpoint-logs/endpoint-globalprotect-app-troubleshooting-log)** - GlobalProtect App troubleshooting logs contain information about the GlobalProtect client and its host to help app users resolve issues.

 **NOTE**: The Palo Alto Prisma Access integration collects logs for different events, but we have combined all of those in one data stream named `event`.